nathforge/linetimer/README.md

 ## Installation

-Download from the [releases](https://github.com/nathforge/stdtimer/releases/latest) page.
+Download from the [releases](https://github.com/nathforge/linetimer/releases/latest) page.
-Extract with `tar xzf FILENAME.tar.gz`, and move `stdtimer` to a directory included in your system's `PATH`.
+Extract with `tar xzf FILENAME.tar.gz` and move `linetimer` to a directory included in your system's `PATH`.